yukun2h4ng/IT/README.md

-# How to Control Videos Using Media Keys within Mozilla Firefox
+# How to Use Keyboard Media Keys in Mozilla Firefox
 ##### Author: Yukun Zhang
 ## Purpose
-The purpose of this tutorial is to teach users how to control videos within Firefox using media keys.
+The purpose of this tutorial is to teach users how to control videos in Mozilla Firefox using keyboard media keys.
 ## Audience
 This tutorial is mainly for people who know the basics of how to operate a computer and internet browser.